kareiku/LM4J/README.md

 # LM4J

 Simplifying natural language handling in Java.
-These classes make it easy to read lang-like (plain text) files and return results safely..
+These classes make it easy to read lang-like (plain text) files and return results safely.

 ## Table of Contents